-The National Arboretum Canberra is part of the Venues Canberra Branch in the Sales, Marketing & Property Management Division in the Chief Minister, Treasury and Economic Development Directorate of the ACT Government.
+The National Arboretum Canberra is part of the Property and Venues division, within the Treasury and Economic Development Directorate of the ACT Government.

 A number of committees and consultative groups have been established to advise on the long-term development of the National Arboretum Canberra, including:

 The National Bonsai and Penjing Collection of Australia Collection Advisory Committee (CAC)

 National Arboretum Canberra Foundation Limited (an independent fundraising company)

 The National Arboretum also engages regularly with our site partners including the Friends of the National Arboretum Canberra, the Southern Tablelands Ecosystems Park, Ginger Catering, The Curatoreum and the Australian National University.

 Future Directions 2016

 It's been over three years since the ACT Government opened the gates of the National Arboretum Canberra to the public for the first time.
 Many community and educational activities have occurred at the Arboretum since it opened, so it is an opportune time to consider its future strategic directions.

 The strategic direction setting process will be informed by the extensive stakeholder and community consultation process undertaken over the past three months, as well as the findings and recommendations of the Forests Review.